Research

 Worker Mobility and the Diffusion of Radical Technologies.

-Job Market Paper | Link
+Job Market Paper | PDF

-Job Market Paper | Link
+Job Market Paper | PDF

 Abstract